-Theoretically, 'Via Dolcetti' could also be used as a descent route, but the serious inclination (in some parts easily 50 degree, or more) in combination with the loose terrain, scree and unstable tufts of grass make the slope extremely difficult (and tiring!) to negotiate in a downhill direction.
+'Via Dolcetti' can also be used as a descent route, but the serious inclination (in some parts easily 50 degree, or more) in combination with the loose terrain, scree and unstable tufts of grass make the slope difficult (and tiring!) to negotiate in a downhill direction.

-One recommendable descend route, instead, is via the west ridge and a traverse of Timpa di Valle Piana.
+One more recommendable descend route is via the west ridge and a traverse of Timpa di Valle Piana.
 After following the long ridge of Celsa Bianca to 'Varco del Pollinello' you should come upon a quit well distinguishable path which first descends in a south-eastern direction before zigzagging downhill towards the valley below (Valle Piana).

 Another, somewhat more demanding descend is possible via the east ridge.
 After a traverse of Timpa del Pino di Michele simply follow the inconspicuous trail which runs along the ridges of Cozzo Sorvolato, Colle Campanaro and Timpone Campanaro.
 In the extensive woods orientation can be complicated not only by the high trees, but also by smaller trails which only all too often turn out to be leading nowhere.